realtimewuff/CapacitiveProsthetic/2020-07-22-prosthetic.md

-# Lecture notes in sexual HCI 1: capacitive touch sensing prosthetic penis
+:title Lecture notes in sexual HCI 1: capacitive touch sensing prosthetic penis :author RT

-**Content Warning**: bodies and electronics discussed in a sexual context, described at a concrete level without any graphic images
+**Content Warning**: bodies and electronics discussed in a sexual context, described at a concrete level with some images but no graphic depictions of sex or genitalia

 As a budding HCI researcher, I have been interested in the intersection between sexuality and human-computer interaction (or HMI) for the last couple of years.
 I begun this project in 2018 by exploring different sensors that could be used for a touch-sensitive prosthetic penis, the main target audience at the time being trans men.

+~~

 I should mention that I am not trans myself, however I have had the opportunity to get feedback from a trans male tester during development, and the software and physical device has been optimized for the context of a trans guy topping a cis guy.
 Regardless, your experience may vary should you choose to build this project yourself.